A2va/VTP/README.md

 `Stencils`: Brush to put a stencil

+`Gravel` : Setblock gravel relative to a percentage

+`Vegetate` : Setblock grass relative to a percentage

 ### Stencils:

-You can create stencils either using BlingEdit or with the structure block
+You can create stencils either using BlingEdit.

 #### With BlingEdit:

-Install BlingEdit on your world Link [here](https://drive.google.com/file/d/1XgJ2_PHpiAnWSMkLqOwht88zwJG0AVeK/view)
+Install BlingEdit on your world Link [here](https://www.reddit.com/r/BlingEdit/comments/9pdd2w/subreddit_plugin_list/)

 Select a area click on Plugin and click again on VTP - Create Stencils

 A block structure appears under your feet.
 Name the stencils.

-#### With Structre block

-Place two structure blocks in opposite side on the structure Place a third structure block near and name the stencils and save

 #### Name the stencils
 `stencils:stencilsx/y`
 X is the channel on stencils
 Y is the number of stencils

+## Warning!!

+The large brush can induce lag especially by putting the percentage of brush vegetate and gravel